christianstefaniw/monkey-and-zookeeper-dilemma/README.md

  Option 2:
- - Aim the banana launcher at the monkey and fire, both objects will fall at the same time so the banana will hit the monkey on the way down! <br>
+ - Aim the banana launcher at the monkey and fire, both objects will fall at the same rate so the banana will hit the monkey on the way down! <br>
  ![Gravity Demo](https://github.com/ChristianStefaniw/monkey-and-zookeeper-dilemma/blob/master/demo/gravity.gif?raw=true)